MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

 .. image:: images/classes.png

 First and foremost is the :class:`~MDAnalysis.core.groups.AtomGroup`.
-An :class:`~MDAnalysis.core.groups.AtomGroup` is the primary :class:`~MDAnalysis.core.groups.Atom` container; virtually everything can be accessed through it, as detailed `above <https://www.mdanalysis.org/UserGuide/data_structures.html#atomgroup>`_.
-This includes chemically meaningful groups of :class:`~MDAnalysis.core.groups.Atom`\ s such as a :code:`Residue` or a :code:`Segment`.
+An :class:`~MDAnalysis.core.groups.AtomGroup` is the primary :class:`~MDAnalysis.core.groups.Atom` container; virtually everything can be accessed through it, as detailed in :ref:`atomgroup`.
+This includes chemically meaningful groups of :class:`Atoms <MDAnalysis.core.groups.Atom>` such as a :class:`~MDAnalysis.core.groups.Residue` or a :class:`~MDAnalysis.core.groups.Segment`.

+.. _residues-and-segments:

 ---------------------
 Residues and Segments
 ---------------------

-A :class:`~MDAnalysis.core.groups.Residue` is composed of :class:`~MDAnalysis.core.groups.Atom`\ s, and a :class:`~MDAnalysis.core.groups.Segment` is composed of :class:`~MDAnalysis.core.groups.Residue`\ s.
+A :class:`~MDAnalysis.core.groups.Residue` is composed of :class:`Atoms <MDAnalysis.core.groups.Atom>`, and a :class:`~MDAnalysis.core.groups.Segment` is composed of :class:`Residues <MDAnalysis.core.groups.Residue>`.

-These are considered atom :ref:`topology attributes <topology-attributes>`.

 The corresponding container groups are :class:`~MDAnalysis.core.groups.ResidueGroup` and :class:`~MDAnalysis.core.groups.SegmentGroup`.
 These have similar properties and available methods as :class:`~MDAnalysis.core.groups.AtomGroup`.